raspberrypi/documentation/hardware/raspberrypi/dpi/README.md

 # DPI (Parallel Display Interface)

-An up-to-24-bit parallel RGB interface is available on all Raspberry Pi boards with the 40 way header (A+,B+,Pi2,Pi3,Zero) and Compute Moudule.
-This interface allows parallel RGB displays to be attached to the Raspberry Pi GPIO either in RGB24 (8 bits for red, green and blue) or RGB666 (6 bits per colour) or RGB565 (5 bits red, 6 green and 5 blue).
+An up-to-24-bit parallel RGB interface is available on all Raspberry Pi boards with the 40 way header (A+, B+, Pi2, Pi3, Zero) and Compute Module.
+This interface allows parallel RGB displays to be attached to the Raspberry Pi GPIO either in RGB24 (8 bits for red, green and blue) or RGB666 (6 bits per colour) or RGB565 (5 bits red, 6 green, and 5 blue).

-This interface is controlled by the GPU firmware and can be programmed by a user via special config.txt parameters and by enabling the correct Linux Device Tree overlay.
+This interface is controlled by the GPU firmware and can be programmed by a user via special config.txt parameters and by enabling the correct Linux device tree overlay.

 ## GPIO Pins

-One of the alternate functions selectable on Bank 0 of the Raspbery Pi GPIO is DPI (Display Parallel Interface) which is a simple clocked parallel interface (up to 8 bits of R, G and B; clock, enable, hsync and vsync).
-This interface is available as alternate function 2 (ALT2) on GPIO Bank 0:
+One of the alternate functions selectable on bank 0 of the Raspbery Pi GPIO is DPI (Display Parallel Interface) which is a simple clocked parallel interface (up to 8 bits of R, G and B; clock, enable, hsync, and vsync).
+This interface is available as alternate function 2 (ALT2) on GPIO bank 0:

 ![DPI Alternate GPIO function](dpi-altfn2.png)

-Note that there are various ways that the colour values can be presented on the DPI output pins in either 565, 666 or 24-bit modes (see the following table and the `otutput_format` part of the `dpi_output_format` parameter below):
+Note that there are various ways that the colour values can be presented on the DPI output pins in either 565, 666, or 24-bit modes (see the following table and the `otutput_format` part of the `dpi_output_format` parameter below):

 ![DPI Colour Ouptut](dpi-packing.png)